rkingett/myblog/content/writing/nonfiction/the-colonization-of-confidence.md

 They didn't build these things to help us.
 I know this.

 Why do LLMs exist?
+They exist to harm workers.
 They say it's to "democratize creativity."
 Bullshit.
 You don't democratize creativity by automating the act of creation.
 You democratize it by funding arts education, by supporting libraries, by paying writers a living wage.

 No, they created LLMs to solve a supply chain problem.

-The "problem" was that creating content—real, human, meaningful writing—is slow.
+The "problem" was that creating art—real, human, meaningful writing—is slow.
 It is expensive.
 It is unpredictable.
 And it is diverse.
 It requires dealing with *people*.
 People with traumas, people with political opinions, people with voices that don't fit into a corporate style guide.
 Minority writers, specifically, are "high friction."
 We talk about queerness and transphobia and racism, and We talk about disability.
 We make the advertisers uncomfortable.

 So the Tech Bros, in their infinite mediocrity, decided to bypass the human element entirely.
 They built a machine that scrapes our work—our pain, our joy, our very souls—without consent, grinds it into a mathematical slurry, and extrudes it as a flavorless, inoffensive paste that can be sold by the bucket.

 They built a machine to gentrify the English language.

-and the horror of watching my friend lose his soul almost eats me alive.
+And the horror of watching my friend lose his soul almost eats me alive.

 ***